Contact Us Office Hours

 Our Worship

 St. Albans worships according to Holy Eucharist Rite II with occasional use of Rite I. We sing the Gloria in Excelsis, the Gradual Hymn, a Communion hymn in addition to the Processional and Recessional hymns.
-We celebrate the Blessing of the Animals, All Saints Day, Pentecost and other key dates with special traditions.
-On Palm Sunday, we process, with palms, from the Fellowship Hall to the Church Service.
+We celebrate the All Saints Day, Pentecost and other key dates with special traditions.
+On Palm Sunday, we often process, with palms, from the Fellowship Hall to the Church Service.
 During Lent, we offer the Washing of The Feet tradition and The Stations of the Cross service.
-In the Advent season, we have a Lessons and Carols service, lighting of the Advent Wreath and a new, well received, Blue Christmas Service.
-We have special floral arrangements for Easter and Christmas and beautiful weekly arrangements donated by members of the church.
+In the Advent season, we have a Lessons and Carols service and lighting of the Advent Wreath.
+We have special floral arrangements for Easter and Christmas.
 St. Alban's Sunday morning service combines ritual, musical expression and sermons which all create a meaningful time of prayer.
 We are a congregation open to new thoughts and change.

 Altar Guild

 The Altar Guild's primary purpose is to prepare, clean and maintain the altar, the linens and all Eucharistic vessels, as well as chancel, sacristy, and worship space.
 During certain times of the Church year (Lent, Easter, Thanksgiving and Christmas) the Church is specially decorated.
-The Altar Guild is in charge of ordering the bread and the wine and taking care of the weekly flower arrangements for the altar.
+The Altar Guild is in charge of ordering the bread and the wine and changing out the seasonal floral arrangements that adorn the altar.

 Our Deacon

-We are blessed to have a newly ordained and enthusiastic Deacon, Debra Loder, with us.
+We are blessed to have an ordained and enthusiastic Deacon, Debra Loder, with us.
 She has been a long-time member of the church and understands how our church functions.
 Debra's main ministry focus is to address food insecurity.
-She is responsible for our Community Action Program, CAP Café, Holiday Food Boxes for school children, Homeless Comfort Bags, Bags of Joy, and bottled water that are donated to the CAP Office Food Bank for the homeless and shut ins.
+She is responsible for our Project SALT Luncheon, Holiday Food Boxes for school children, Homeless Comfort Bags, Bags of Joy, and bottled water that are donated to Project SALT for the homeless and shut ins.

 Training